Southern Minnesota Short & Sweet Bike Trails

 This paved trail is envisioned to connect Ortonville, MN with LeSueur via Granite Falls and Mankato as it follows the Minnesota River.
 Currently, three unconnected segments exist.

-a 4.5-mile section links the city with Big Stone Lake National Wildlife Refuge starting at the Minnesota River headwaters at Riverside Park.
+a 2.2-mile section links the city with Big Stone Lake National Wildlife Refuge starting at the Minnesota River headwaters at Riverside Park.
 After a very short paved segment the route runs on city roads for less than a mile and picks up again for the rest of the way at Mill Road.
-The route crosses the river three times, travels past 30-foot granite outcroppings and joins with roads inside the refuge.
+It travels past granite outcroppings and joins with roads inside the refuge.

 The next piece of three miles starts at the town of Milan and heads west to Milan Beach Resort on Lac Qui Parle Lake along Highway 40.